 - the internationalization of the campus by working with university departments, offices, groups and individuals to enhance and diversify the international learning environment at Queen’s through educational and training activities.

-Tessa met her skype partner after graduation.
-Many of the students who did e-tandem are still in touch with their partners even after they graduate.
-Some finally get to meet their partners in person.
-They are still learning their target languages and cultures through their friendship.
+Many of the students who used LinguaeLive are still in touch with their partners even after they graduate, and some finally get to meet their partners in person!
+And many continue to learn their target languages and cultures through their friendship after graduation.

 German Film Night